 - Critical thinking Ability – This is an important skill that needs to be measured as it helps identify employees that have considerably high problem solving and decision-making Watson-GlaserTM Critical Thinking Appraisal is a gold standard assessment for measuring critical thinking skills of employees.

-- Learning Agility – The ability of an employee to engage in lateral thinking, learning new concepts, quickly solving a complex problems and tasks without drawing on prior knowledge is a very valuable skill to have in an organization.
+- Learning Agility – The ability of an employee to engage in lateral thinking, learning new concepts, quickly solving complex problems and tasks without drawing on prior knowledge is a very valuable skill to have in an organization.
 Raven’s ™ Advanced Progressive Matrices is an assessment tool that accurately measures this

-- Leadership potential – Leadership potential can be identified by measuring the personality traits, interpersonal values, and personal values.
+- Leadership potential – Leadership potential can be identified by measuring personality traits, interpersonal values, and personal values.
 SOSIE is a great tool for this.